TheHutGroup/Horizon-Public-Docs/examples/product lists/criteo sponsored products.md

 - Product List Page (PLP) - other widgets - TOP
 - Homepage - Bottom or PromoBanner
 - Product Pages (PDP)
-- search - In Grid
+- Search - In Grid

 Depending on where you query for sponsored ads, different sponsored ads placements will be returned.

 ## Sponsored ads on PLP - In Grid (product list)
-When Sponsored ads are queried for as part of a page's product list, the following will apply:
+When Sponsored ads are queried for via `productList` on a PLP, the following will apply:
 - the placement here will be `viewCategoryApiDesktop-InGrid`
 - the `key` of the `PlacementFormatElement` object will be `sponsored_products`